SarahAJ92/fend-website-optimization/README.md

 The second task was to optimize pizza.html to run in 60 fps, and lowering the time it takes to resize the pizzas.

 ###Getting started
-** This is the source version of the project.
+**Note: This is the source version of the project.
 To view the production code, please choose the dist branch of this repository**

 To check out this project, clone the repository to your computer, and open index.html I have uploaded the **dist** version of the site to http://www.orell.no/fend-website-optimization/ for use in PageSpeed Insights